TorinTurner/OliePhoto/README.md

-OK BRUH...
+A versatile photography portfolio built with Gatsby

-if you want to clone this
+If you want to deploy this locally:

-Download,
+cd blah

-CD in
+npm install

-NPM i
+npm run start

-npm run build/start
+If you want to change/add pages/tabs add folders and images within them in the root images/ folder.